-Farm history A farm story is an opportunity for you to outline the farms history.
-For example, is it newly purchased by you or has it had generations of your family's ownership.
+Orchard/vineyard history A farm story is an opportunity for you to outline the orchard or vineyard history.
+For example, is it newly purchased by you or has it had generations of your family's ownership?
 Here you can reflect on the farm's past and think about its future.
 Ka mua ka muri means walking backwards into the future, it is the idea we should look to the past to inform the future.
-Farm objectives What are the motivations for change on farm?
-For example, is there a desire to improve work life balance by simplifying systems or perhaps to enhance the land and ensure its future security for family succession?
+Orchard/vineyard objectives What are the motivations for change?
+For example, is there a desire to improve work life balance by simplifying your systems or perhaps to enhance the land and ensure its future security for family succession?
 These objectives set out the broader vision of a job well done.
-Key principles to operate by These could be principles ranging from financial, staff, cultural, and/or land management.
+Key principles to operate by These could be principles ranging from financial, staff, stock, cultural, and/or land management.
 Principles are meaningful to your operations and outline the way you do things.
-Key challenges This is a place where you can begin to consider your farms operational challenges, is it steep slopes, free draining soils, boundary issues, through to challenges such as mixed ownership with different ethos or priorities.
-Work already completed While you will detail this work elsewhere, this is a place to jot down the things you have done already to help set the background of the current state of the farm and your work towards improved freshwater outcomes.
+Key challenges This is a place where you can begin to consider your orchard or vineyard's operational challenges, is it steep slopes, free draining soils, are there boundary issues, through to challenges such as mixed ownership with different ethos or priorities.
+Work already completed While you will detail this work elsewhere, this is a place to jot down the things you have done already to help set the background of the current state of the orchard or vineyard and your work towards improved freshwater outcomes.